51nodes/quorum-raft-helm-template/README.md

 helm uninstall nnodes quorum -n quorum-network
 ```
 ---
-Note: the Kubernetes configuration was created with the help of Qubernetes (https://github.com/ConsenSys/qubernetes).
+Note: the template files have been created with the help of Qubernetes (https://github.com/ConsenSys/qubernetes).